ElvisQin/EntitySystem/README.md

 Feature
 ---------
-1. Based on the Origin Entity Component System idea(Decoupbe the system from component,this make it diff from Component-based design).
+1. based on the Origin Entity Component System idea(Decoupbe the system from component,this make it diff from Component-based design).
-2. Automatic attching system to Entity,you only need concern component.So,
+2. automatic attching system to Entity,you only need concern component.So,
-3. It's data-driven.
+3. it's data-driven.
-4. Better performance,we make every Entity has it's own System instance,but still keep auto-attaching,you do not need care about System.
+4. better performance,we make every Entity has it's own System instance,but still keep auto-attaching,you do not need care about System.
 5. lua binding support.(progress....)
 6. aysnc supported in System(progress....)
+7. system ordered.

 How to use?
 ---------------